Week Two

 Day #10: Advance Nutrition Equity and The Right to Nutritious Food

-01 Learn Nutrition equity and the right to food are critical aspects of ensuring that everyone has access to adequate and nutritious sustenance.
-Transforming food systems into ones that reflect these as core values, requires us to identify and dismantle the historic and systemic roots of racism, discrimination, bias and marginalization in our existing food system.
-As noted by Darcey Freedman and researchers from Case Western, nutrition equity is a state of having freedom, agency and dignity in food traditions and culture that will support the holistic health of communities.
-They identify three key
+01 Learn Working for nutrition equity and advancing the right to food movement are critical ways to ensure that everyone has access to adequate and nutritious sustenance.
+Transforming food systems into ones that reflect these as core values requires us to identify and address the historic and systemic roots of racism, discrimination, bias and marginalization in our existing food system.
+As noted by Darcey Freedman and researchers from Case Western University, nutrition equity is a state of having freedom, choice and dignity in food traditions and culture that will support the whole health of

 Day #9: Address Poverty and Othering of Those Living in Poverty

-01 Learn Addressing poverty is another point of great leverage around which to mobilize allies and accomplices, as Rev. Dr. Martin Luther King, Jr. and the Southern Christian Leadership Conference exemplified in starting the Poor People’s Campaign nearly 60 years ago.
+01 Learn Addressing poverty is another focal point around which to mobilize allies, as Rev. Dr. Martin Luther King, Jr. and the Southern Christian Leadership Conference exemplified in starting the Poor People’s Campaign nearly 60 years ago.
 Poverty is in turns exhausting, infuriating, and demeaning.
-Surviving it demands a high capacity to prevent the indignities and sense of not belonging from diminishing one’s soul along with one’s health and overall wellbeing.
+Surviving it demands a high capacity to prevent the sense of not belonging from diminishing one’s soul along with one’s health and overall wellbeing.
 Poverty affects millions of people in the U.S. alone.
-Estimates range from 12.4% or 78.4 million people (almost 1 out of every
+Estimates range from 12.4% or 78.4 million people (almost 1 out of every 4 people) to 112 million (almost

-01 Learn The systemic racism in our food system and society more broadly and specifically targets Black, Indigenous, and People of Color (BIPOC) and limits and/or denies them access to meeting their core human needs for wellbeing and belonging, such as healthy food and water, shelter/protection from the natural elements, healing/healthcare, education & skill building, social connections and meaning.
-Although all people come from the same human species, homo sapiens sapiens, ideas of “biological race” have been incorrectly and deceptively used to explain both physical differences and diverse forms of cultural expression.
-Importantly, this understanding is also
+01 Learn The systemic racism in our food system and society specifically targets Black, Indigenous, and other People of Color (BIPOC) and limits and/or denies them access to meeting their core needs for wellbeing and belonging, such as healthy food and water, shelter/protection, healing/healthcare, and education Although all people come from the same human species, homo sapiens sapiens, ideas of “biological race” have been incorrectly and deceptively used to explain both physical differences and diverse forms of cultural expression.
+This understanding is also used to justify unjust treatment of certain people and communities, despite being debunked by

 Week Two Theme: Mobilizing the Current “We”

-This week we will look at areas where we can focus our efforts to achieve equitable wellbeing, belonging, and right relationships in food systems and beyond.
-These are not necessarily easy things to do, yet our sense is that shifts made in these leverage areas would go a long way in bringing about a more love-bound community in the place of a hierarchy of human value.
-Tema de la segunda semana: Movilizar el “nosotros” actual Esta semana examinaremos áreas en las que podemos enfocar nuestros esfuerzos para lograr un bienestar
+This week we will look at areas where we can focus collective efforts with those to whom we are already connected to achieve equitable wellbeing, belonging, and right relationships in food systems and beyond.
+These are not necessarily easy things to do (all the more reason to do this with others), and we believe that shifts made in these areas would go a long way in bringing about a more love-bound community in the place of the current hierarchy of human value.
+Tema de la Segunda Semana: Movilizando el “nosotros” actual